Shareholders’ Ordinary Resolution – Appointment Of Directors

 This Shareholders’ Ordinary Resolution - Appointment of Director can be used to record a resolution approved in a general meeting of the shareholders where one, two or more directors are appointed.

-Private companies must have at least one director, and a company must have at least one director who is a natural person.
+Private companies must have at least one director.
 The directors must be a minimum of 16 years old.
 Companies using the Model Articles of Association under the Companies Act 2006 no longer require that the directors retire by rotation, but companies using articles of association based on Table A may still have that requirement.

 Shareholders’ Ordinary Resolutions require the votes of over 50% of members present in person or by proxy, who are entitled to vote and do vote at the meeting.
 The meeting at which the resolution is proposed must have had at least 14 days notice, unless a shorter period was agreed by a majority in number of members holding at least 90% of the shares (95% in the case of public companies).